Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ## 2.6  Running the Mojo test suite

 ## 2.7  Editors

+## 2.7.0 A vim plugin
+See https://github.com/czheo/mojo.vim for Mojo syntax highlighting.

 ## 2.7.1 The Mojo online playground
 Mojo has an [online playground](https://playground.modular.com/), which you can access by admission and a token.